serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 Pythran compilation involves three steps:

 1. Optimization of high-level constructs in the Python / Numpy code,
-2. Transpilation to optimized C++ code that does not depend on a Python interpreter
+2. Transpilation to optimized C++ code that does not depend on a Python interpreter,
 3. Compilation of the C++ code.

 As a result, the resulting Python extensions are usually very efficient, i.e. as fast as optimized C++ or Fortran.

 Since Pythran extensions do not use the Python interpreter, they do not suffer from issues related to the Python Global Interpreter Lock (GIL) for parallel